Dededo, Guam: Economy

 Micronesia Mall is the largest shopping mall in Guam and serves as a cultural and recreational venue as well, with movie theaters and an amusement park.

 There is also a popular weekend flea market in town which attracts large crowds of vendors.

+There are many small commercial businesses near the village center.

 Geography

 Dededo is situated on a relatively flat limestone plateau in the northern part of the island.
 It is located at the north central part of the island roughly at the center of population.
 It encompasses an area of about 30 sqmi of Guam's 209 sqmi.
 The headquarters for the Guam National Wildlife Refuge are in Dededo.

 Tourist sites in Dededo include the Ritidian Unit of the Guam National Wildlife Refuge, the Micronesia Mall, Two Lovers Point, as well as parks, trails, and beaches.
 Beaches include Tanguisson Beach, Shark Cove Beach, Haputo Beach, and Urono Beach.
 Haputo and Urono Beaches are listed on the U.S. National Register of Historic Places.
 The South Finegayan Latte Stone Park is also listed on the National Register of Historic Places.

+The Federal government of the United States owns portions of the land in Dededo; the Government of Guam stated that it was one of several villages that are "characterized primarily by the large proportion of land owned by the federal government".